jeffdruid/cheap-flight/README.md

 ## Bugs

 ### Google Sheets Not Opening in a New Tab (Deployment Issue)

 When the project is deployed on Heroku, users may encounter an issue where Google Sheets fail to open in a new tab when the corresponding option is selected from the Link-Validator Tool.
 This behavior differs from the expected functionality observed during local deployment, where Google Sheets open in a new tab successfully.

 #### Details:

 - **Issue Description:** When users choose to open Google Sheets to view link validation results, the Google Sheets fail to open in a new tab as intended.
 - **Observed Behavior:** Clicking the option to open Google Sheets results in the browser attempting to open the Sheets but ultimately failing to do so.
 - **Expected Behavior:** Upon selecting the option to open Google Sheets, the Sheets should open in a new browser tab, allowing users to view link validation results seamlessly.

 #### Possible Causes:

 - **Deployment Environment:** The discrepancy in behavior between local deployment and Heroku deployment suggests that the issue may be related to the differences in the deployment environments.
 - **Browser Configuration:** It's possible that the browser's configuration or security settings on Heroku are affecting the behavior of opening Google Sheets in a new tab.

+### GitHub Repository Link Not Opening in a New Tab (Deployment Issue)

+When the project is deployed on Heroku, clicking the option to view the GitHub repository does not open GitHub in a new tab as expected.
+This functionality works correctly in local deployment but fails to open in a new tab on Heroku.

 ### Fixed Bugs